This is my first post on the blog and as such, I would like to start by greeting ToAks for giving me such an opportunity.

 Well, some parts are indeed like that.
 Nonetheless, I always felt like these “shooting” sections were appropriate given the situation and they didn’t feel out of place (at least to me).
 Although it is true that wandering inside the Ishimura was all a different story (I still suffer from nightmares from time to time, and going back to that ship gives me the shivers), there’s much more “space” here than in Dead Space2.
 About half of the game is settled

-on various space ships around the icy planet “Tau Volantis”.
+on various spaceships around the icy planet “Tau Volantis”.
 Those ships look credibly old (story starts 200 years before the first Dead Space) and zero gravity sessions are set in outer space (for the most part).
 At the end of “part one” you will get an “asteroid shooting section” during the descent on the planet.
-It is a rough trip, and it fits well in the story.
+It is a rough trip, and it fits well with the story.

-This is the part that is considered to be a major draw back by a lot of gamers.
-In my opinion the situation was over-enphasized.
+This is the part that is considered to be a major drawback by a lot of gamers.
+In my opinion, the situation was over-emphasized.
 It is perfectly possible to play DS3 the old way, that is “by yourself”.
 There are only 3 co-op optional missions but they are not mandatory, unless you want/need the related trophies.
-Playing co-op is indeed a little less scarier, but it’s fun and it is rewarding.
+Playing co-op is indeed a little less scary, but it’s fun and it is rewarding.
 You get to see a part of the story that is somewhat disturbing and that complements the overall plot.
 I played co-op with my 8-year-old son (don’t tell PEGI!) and we did have fun.
 In my experience, the co-op related problems stem from something totally different.

-First of all, you can invite your friend in any moment yet, after the invitation did get through, you will have to restart your game from the latest check point or reach the following one before he/she can join in!
-This process can take some time (expecially if you are in the middle of a necromorph fight) and it is annoying.
+First of all, you can invite your friend in any moment yet, after the invitation did get through, you will have to restart your game from the latest checkpoint or reach the following one before he/she can join in!
+This process can take some time (especially if you are in the middle of a Necromorph fight) and it is annoying.

 the increasing of the distance between my co-op mate and me (got minor problems here within Italy, a lot of problems with Germany and it resulted nearly impossible to play with american friends).
 The very annoing part of this situation is the following: if this happens at the end of the co-op mission, you will likely loose every item found and the mission will